rzeng95/Rune/README.md

 <img src="https://i.gyazo.com/3a9a56fe7f69465dfa05c23b67d9907b.png">
 <i>Six weeks into development, we started being able to use Rune to track our own project!</i>

+#### Future Goals
+Email Capabilities
+- Password Recovery
+- Notifications to relevant users when tickets are assigned or modified

+Project Metrics
+- Number of tasks completed per member
+- Tasks completed per week

+Caching
+- Currently each Kanban board loads up the list of every single task upon page load; this means caching is very useful as many existing tasks don't need to be modified upon page load.

+UCLA Integration
+- Users log in with their UID and can be added to separate Project Finder

 #### Members